Mari Sandoz: Later life and works

 I have used the simplest words possible, hoping by idiom and figures and the under-lying rhythm pattern to say some of the things of the Indian for which there are no white-man words, suggest something of his innate nature, something of his relationship to the earth and the sky and all that is between.

 Her meticulous attention to detail, her in-depth research, and her admiration of the Plains Indian culture is also noticeable in later works such as Cheyenne Autumn (1953), The Horsecatcher (1957), and The Story Catcher (1963).

 Herd of bison grazing in a Western meadow.

 Three other books of her Great Plains series, The Buffalo Hunters (1954), one of her best known, and The Cattlemen (1958) and The Beaver Men (1964) each develop the history of the West in relation to an animal species.

 Sandoz liked to encourage other writers.
 She presented summer writing workshops at institutions such as the University of Wisconsin–Madison, reviewed manuscripts sent to her by aspiring authors and provided helpful comments, and taught creative writing through programming produced by Nebraska Educational Television.
 She advised writers to "pick a subject you know well, and write about it."
 Sandoz kept writing, even within a month of her death from bone cancer in 1966.

 By her request, she was buried south of Gordon, Nebraska, on a hillside overlooking her family's Sandhills ranch.

-A bust of Sandoz along with other members of the Nebraska Hall of Fame is displayed in the Nebraska State Capitol.
+A bust of Sandoz, along with those of other members of the Nebraska Hall of Fame is displayed in the Nebraska State Capitol.
 Sandoz was inducted into the Nebraska Hall of Fame in 1976.

-An historical marker, placed by the Mari Sandoz Heritage Society is at the location where she lived while writing Old Jules.
+An historical marker placed by the Mari Sandoz Heritage Society is at the location where she lived while writing Old Jules.